stanete/notebooks/README.md

 - A [binary classification](binary_classification.ipynb) for movie 🎥 reviews based on the IMDB dataset.
 - A [multiclass classification](multiclass_classification.ipynb) for newswires 🗞 based on the Reuters dataset.
+- A [regression](regression.ipynb) for predicting house prices 🏡 based on the Boston housing dataset.

 ### How to take a look